alibaba/formily/packages/core/docs/guide/form.md

 The data model mainly includes:

--Form values (values) management
+- Form values (values) management
--Form default value (initialValues) management
+- Form default value (initialValues) management
--Field value (value) management
+- Field value (value) management
--Field default value (initialValue) management
+- Field default value (initialValue) management
--Value and default value selection merge strategy
+- Value and default value selection merge strategy

 Form value management is actually the values attribute of an object structure, but it is an @formily/reactive observable attribute.
 At the same time, with the help of @formily/reactive's deep observer capability, it monitors any attribute changes, and if it changes, it will trigger The life cycle hook of onFormValuesChange.